vnikesh/8086-002---Project/Deliverable/dataCleaningDocumentation/dataCleaningDocumentation.md

 * To make analysis easier, the cost or spending were formatted as number, which all the cost or spending was with $ as units
 * Period
 1. The periods were re-annotated as follows:
-2. During Index Hospital Admission;
+ 1- During Index Hospital Admission
-3. 1 through 30 days After Discharge from Index Hospital Admission;
+ 2- 1 through 30 days After Discharge from Index Hospital Admission 3- Complete Episode
-4. Complete Episode

 ## Data were verified by R as follows: